dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Resource `PartiallySignedMessages`

-Messages that has been signed by a user, a.k.a the centralized party, but not yet by the blockchain.
+Messages that have been signed by a user, a.k.a the centralized party, but not yet by the blockchain.
-Used for scenarios where the user need to first agree to sign some transaction, and the blockchain signs this transaction only later, when some other conditions are met.
+Used for scenarios where the user needs to first agree to sign some transaction, and the blockchain signs this transaction only later, when some other conditions are met.

 Can be used to implement an order-book based exchange, for example.